Football tournament brings communities together

 Joel Joseph, Manager and co-founder of Sanctuary Strikers FC, said: “The Reading Community Cup is an opportunity to bring local football teams together in the spirit of community and, at the same time, helps raise awareness of Sanctuary Strikers FC and our aims as a club.”

-Sanctuary Strikers FC was started in 2017 by Tomson Chauke, a refugee from Zimbabwe, and Joel Joseph, a refugee from Tanzania.
-What started out as a kick about in a local park quickly turned into the formation of a proper club with some kick-start funding from the Football Association (FA).
+Sanctuary Strikers FC was formed in 2017 by Tomson Chauke, a refugee from Zimbabwe, and Joel Joseph, from Tanzania.

 Tomson Chauke, Chairman and co-founder of Sanctuary Strikers FC, said: ‘Our main mission is not just to play football but to build a bridge for social integration.
 We want our players to integrate well within society and in so doing, increase their sense of belonging.”